 After you relaunch the Facebook app, the app should load seamlessly again.
 Clearing cache and data could also remove all the corrupted files, so we suggest this before uninstalling the Facebook app.

 Also, read about: What is VZWPIX? | Here’s everything you need to know

 There is also a possibility that your feed is updating just good, but you only have the impression it’s not because you see old posts.
 So, that means you haven’t adjusted your preferences.
 There is also an option that permits you to select between “Top Stories“ and “Recent. “

 You can also define your favorites even further by tapping on “Edit preferences“ below.
 There you can set only what you want to see first.
 That’s where you can easily select all people and pages you wish to see.

-In your mobile devices, you’ll have to need to dig a bit deeper.
+On your mobile devices, you’ll have to need to dig a bit deeper.
 So, tap the Menu icon, followed by “See More.”
 Scroll down to search the “Most Recent” option.
-Just tapping on it and, it’ll automatically update your news feed.
+Just tap on it and, it’ll automatically update your news feed.

-There are many chances behind the news feed loading problem.
+There are many chances behind Facebook not loading feed.
 Occasionally, your internet connection or devices are to blame.
 And other times, however, it’s because of technological issues Facebook is undergoing.
 Finally, some are simply the result of badly set Newsfeed preferences.